The Book of Daniel in Preterist Perspective

-A he-goat — The Empire of Greece and Macedonia
+A he-goat — The empire of Macedonia and Greece

-He touched not the ground — A metaphorical expression meaning that he conquered all before him with so much rapidity that he seemed to fly rather than run or walk.
+He touched not the ground — This is a metaphor meaning that he conquered all with so much rapidity that he seemed to fly rather than run or walk.

 A notable horn — Alexander the Great

 6. And he came to the ram that had two horns, which I had seen standing before the river, and ran unto him in the fury of his power.

 7. And I saw him come close unto the ram, and he was moved with choler against him, and smote the ram, and brake his two horns: and there was no power in the ram to stand before him, but he cast him down to the ground, and stamped upon him: and there was none that could deliver the ram out of his hand.

 He smote the ram and broke its two horns — Alexander conquered all the lands of the Medes and Persians and as far east as India.

 8. Therefore the he goat waxed very great: and when he was strong, the great horn was broken; and for it came up four notable ones toward the four winds of heaven.